 The Gaia principle proposes that living organisms interact with their inorganic surroundings on Earth to form a synergistic and self-regulating, complex system that helps to maintain and perpetuate the conditions for life on the planet.
 In our laboratory today, we combine a highly qualified team of chemists, microbiologists, mycologists and entomologists, to uncover these secrets.

-Gaiagen has been spearheading the Indian pest control industry for over three decades.
+Gaiagen has been spearheading the Indian pest control industry for over six decades.
 Set up in 1954, Gaiagen was formerly known as Pest Control (India) Private Limited.

 An institution that was always way ahead of its times.
 The organisation has been instrumental in introducing a wide range of biological alternatives to chemicals in India.

 Today, businesses the world over are steering away from chemicals and choosing more sustainable alternatives.
 Sustainable business practises are becoming a norm.
 This makes it imperative for the global pest control and hygiene industry to offer smarter and more responsible solutions because that's what today's businesses need.